cjsmeele/nott/README.md

 ![screenshots](scr.png)

-dependencies: perl >= 5.20, LWP::UserAgent, and possibly Crypt::SSLeay.
+dependencies: perl >= 5.20, LWP::UserAgent, and possibly Mozilla::CA.

 Likely you will want to have a font in your terminal that can render Teletext mosaic characters.
-I strongly recommend getting the amazing and free [unscii](http://pelulamu.net/unscii/) raster font by Viznut.
+I strongly recommend getting the amazing and free [unscii](http://viznut.fi/unscii/) raster font by Viznut.

 The big thing that makes nott different from other existing NOS TT browsers (including the official web-based one) is that we parse actual teletext